SickChill/SickChill.Wiki/Network-logos.md

 - Use colored logos.
 - Try not to use black or withe.

 The last is because SickChill has two color theme's (Dark and Light).
-If the logo contains to much of either color it will not show properly/correctly on one of those themes.
+If the logo contains too much of either color it will not show properly/correctly on one of those themes.
 Make sure you test/check this.

 Last step is to rename the image.
 It needs to have the exact name of the network in the show overview list.
 Also use only lowercase characters as upper case characters are not recognized.